Unboxed-Software/solana-course/content/program-state-management.md

 Recall that storing data on the Solana network requires users to allocate rent in the form of lamports.
 The amount of rent required by a new account depends on the amount of space you would like allocated to that account.
 That means we need to know before creating the account how much space to allocate.

 Note that rent is more like a deposit.
 All the lamports allocated for rent can be fully refunded when an account is closed.
 Additionally, all new accounts are now required to be [rent-exempt](https://twitter.com/jacobvcreech/status/1524790032938287105), meaning lamports are not deducted from the account over time.
 An account is considered rent-exempt if it holds at least 2 years worth of rent.
-In other words, accounts are stored on-chain permanently until the owner closes the account and withdraws the rent.
+In other words, accounts are stored onchain permanently until the owner closes the account and withdraws the rent.

 In our note-taking app example, the `NoteState` struct specifies three fields that need to be stored in an account: `title`, `body`, and `id`.
 To calculate the size the account needs to be, you would simply add up the size required to store the data in each field.